 Thonet - A Milestone in Industrial Design and the Beginning of the Modern Furniture Industry

-The manufacturer Thonet is one of the oldest family-run furniture manufacturers in the world and has made history with its revolutionary café furniture and its iconic chair no. 14 (now 214).
+The manufacturer Thonet is one of the oldest family-run furniture manufacturers in the world and has gone down in history with the revolutionary production of coffee house furniture and its iconic chair No. 14 (today 214).

-Thonet's success story began in 1819 in Boppard on the Rhine, where Michael Thonet operated his workshop for bentwood technology.
-In 1830 he was the first to develop a process to bend solid wood using water vapour: a revolution in the wood industry.
-After placing the rods of beech in a pressure vessel, steam was applied until the resin surrounding the timber fibres became pliable.
-In this changed state, the rod could be bent around a form.
-The result: The outside does not split and the wood is permanently bent.
-For the wood industry this innovation meant much more efficient work since the loss of wood was reduced to a minimum and new shapes could be made.
+Thonet's success story began back in 1819 in Boppard am Rhein, where Michael Thonet ran his workshop for bentwood technology.
+There, in 1830, he was the first to develop a process for bending solid wood using steam.
+A revolution in the wood industry.
+The use of a tension strap limits the elongation of the outer zones and compresses the inner zone more.
+The wood is first made soft and elastic with steam.
+The result: the outside does not splinter and the wood is permanently bent.
+For the wood industry this innovation meant a much more efficient work.
+The loss of wood was thus reduced to a minimum and new shapes could be created.

-In 1842, Prince von Metternich became aware of Thonet's work and brought him along with his family to Vienna.
-He perfected his bentwood technology in the 1850s.
-In 1853 he handed over his company to his sons and the company was named "Brothers Thonet".
-The company reached the big breakthrough in 1859 with the Viennese coffee house chair - the No. 14 chair.
-Today, the chair is still one of the most successful industrial product of all times and Michael Thonet is considered a pioneer of industrial design.
-The era of the modern furniture industry began with him.
+In 1842 Prince Metternich became aware of Thonet's work and brought him and his family to Vienna.
+He perfected his bentwood technique in the 1850s.
+In 1853 he gave his company to his sons, the company was called "Gebrüder Thonet".
+The company achieved its major breakthrough in 1859 with the Viennese coffee house chair - the chair no. 1 4. .
+The chair is still the most successful industrial product of all time and Michael Thonet is regarded as a pioneer of industrial design.
+It was with him that the era of the modern furniture industry began.

 From Vienna, the brothers expanded the Thonet empire.
-They set up factories in different European countries and were supported and encouraged by Emperor Franz Josef I of Austria-Hungary.
-At the end of the First World War, however, the patriotic emperor's trust led the company into a crisis.
-The Thonet brothers therefore decided to merge with the Jewish merchant Leopold Pilzer from Hungary and his Mundus stock company in 1921, making them the largest furniture manufacturer in the world.
+They had factories built in various European countries.
+During this time they also received support and encouragement from Emperor Franz Josef I of Austria-Hungary.
+Patriotic loyalty to the emperor, however, caused the company to slide into crisis at the end of the First World War.
+The Thonet brothers therefore decided in 1921 to merge with the Jewish merchant Leopold Pilzer from Hungary and his Mundus corporation, making them the largest furniture manufacturer in the world.

-Marcel Breuer's cantilever chair for Thonet is considered as one of the most important innovations of the last century.
-The clear appearance of the steel furniture, which is regarded as a milestone in design history, was the expression of a new everyday culture and architecture called "New Objectivity".
-At that time, Thonet was not the only market leader for bentwood furniture; however, it was number 1 in the steel furniture industry.
-The factory was located in Frankenberg / Eder.
+Pilzer it was also the steel furniture that established Thonet in the range.
+Thonet recognised the potential of curved steel furniture at an early stage and secured the rights to the designs of numerous Bauhaus representatives such as Ludwig Mies van der Rohe, Mart Stam and Le Corbusier.
+Since then, Marcel Breuer's cantilever chair for Thonet has been one of the most important innovations of the last century.
+The clear appearance of the steel furniture, which is regarded as a milestone in the history of design, was the expression of a new everyday culture and architecture called "New Objectivity".
+At that time, Thonet was not only the market leader for bentwood furniture, but was also able to assert itself as the number 1 in the steel furniture industry.

-In Frankenberg, the Thonet factory, built in 1889, is still developing innovative products which are always geared towards longevity and are characterised by material quality and a timeless design language.
-Thonet GmbH has the latest production technology as well as specific know-how collected over two centuries of company history.
+In Frankenberg, Thonet's newest factory, built in 1889, innovative products are still being developed today that are always geared to durability and convince with their material quality and timeless design language.
+The factory of today's Thonet GmbH is equipped with state-of-the-art production technology as well as specific know-how that has been gathered over two centuries of the company's history.

 Website by Thonet